catmunch/web/_posts/2021-11-01-hackergame2021-writeup-part-1.md

 Though the street view is old, we can infer that it's the same place from the pillar.

 The question 1&2 can easily solve by KFC location.
-And for question 3, count the floor of opposite building which has same height of sea level line in picture.
+And for question 3, count the floor of the opposite building which has the same height with sea level line in picture.